Social care services you could get

 What is social care

-Social care (also known as community care or care at home) is different types of support arranged and provided to you by the council.
+Social care is different types of support arranged and provided to you by the council.
+It's also known as community care or care at home.
 The aim is to help you to live an independent and healthy life in the community, in your own home if possible.

 The services you get should be specific to your individual needs.
 The council does a free assessment to decide whether you need social care support, and what your needs are.
 This is usually done by the social work department.

-If a child under 18 has a disability, they're entitled to an assessment of their needs under different laws.
-Find out more about children who need local authority services.
+If a child under 18 is disabled, they're entitled to an assessment of their needs under different laws.
+Find out more about children who need local council services.

 Who needs social care